 Is sterling silver fake silver?

 Yes, and no. Real silver is a single metal element.
-Sterling silver is a compound of two metals, real silver and copper, for the reasons explained above.
+Sterling silver is a compound of two metals, real silver and copper (or another metal).

 Which is better, sterling silver or silver plated jewellery?

-Sterling silver as we know is made up of pure silver combined with a small percentage of copper.
+Sterling silver as we know is often made up of pure silver combined with a small percentage of copper.
 Adversely, silver plated jewellery contains only an alloy of real silver, with a base metal of nickel, copper, brass or white metal constituting a majority of the compound.

 Over time, silver plated jewellery will begin to fade and tarnish away, exposing the base metal.
 Those who have sensitive skin may find a reaction occurs when this happens because of the presence of nickel.
 You may find after purchasing jewellery from high street shops that the silver layer has worn off to reveal a different coloured metal below.
 We can guarantee you, our jewellery will never do that!

 There’s no doubt that 925 sterling silver jewellery is better than silver plated jewellery in appearance, quality and longevity of life.
 Take a look at some of our sterling silver bracelet ranges to see the quality sterling silver jewellery you can expect from us.

-All too often fake silver is sold to people under the pretence that it is real silver.
+All too often fake silver is sold to people under the pretense that it is real silver.
 It may have the high shine and colour of sterling silver but underneath it is a totally different story.
 We’ve put together some fast and easy tips below on how to spot fake silver so you can always know your stuff.